We are Covid compliant according to OSHA guidelines.

 Step 8: Power Up and Test

-• Flip the circuit breaker back on and test your new fan.
-Listen for a smooth, quiet hum (not a jet engine) and check if it’s pulling air efficiently.
+Flip the breaker back on and test your fan.
+Listen for a quiet hum (not a roaring leaf blower) and check for strong airflow.

 Helpful Tips for a Smooth Install

-Many modern exhaust fans come with built-in lights or even Bluetooth speakers (hello, shower karaoke!).
+Many modern fans come with LED lights, humidity sensors, or even Bluetooth speakers (yes, shower karaoke is a thing).

 When to Call a Pro